Archangl7/pinscape-pico-json-generator/README.md

 ## Why this project exists

-Pinball King started this project after working through the difficult process of creating a reliable Pinscape Pico configuration for a real virtual pinball cabinet.
+I started this project after working through the difficult process of creating a reliable Pinscape Pico configuration for a real virtual pinball cabinet.
 The JSON format is powerful, but configuring GPIO assignments, shifted buttons, output safety settings, nudge hardware, and a plunger by hand can be intimidating and syntax-sensitive.

 Once that cabinet had a known-good working configuration, we worked backward from it to build a visual generator.
 The goal is to make simple Pinscape Pico setups approachable while still exposing the advanced functions that make the platform valuable.
 This project is being shared as a way for Pinball King to give back to the virtual pinball community.